Beginning Fall 2022 the Honors Program in the Psychology Department will be a two-semester program.

 In addition, the Psychology Department approved the following 5 changes to the program:

-1. Students are allowed to use archival data or join an ongoing project in their mentor’s lab.
+1. At the discretion of a faculty mentor, students are allowed to use archival data or join an ongoing project in their mentor’s lab.
 They do not need to create a new project from scratch.
 But they must analyze the data and write the paper themselves.

-2. Students are allowed to write major theoretical/conceptual paper for their honors thesis.
+2. At the discretion of a faculty mentor, students are allowed to write major theoretical/conceptual paper for their honors thesis.
 It does not need to be empirical.
 However, it cannot be a “pure” review paper with no novel contributions.
 It must contain one or more of the following novel elements: the student proposes a new model, theory or argument; the student connects existing literatures in a novel manner; the student writes a grant for submission.

 5. Students who complete the honors program do not need to complete a senior seminar.
 The honors courses will count as the equivalent of a senior seminar.